viveksjain/repro_rdd/README.md

 2. Clone our git repo by running `git clone https://github.com/viveksjain/repro_rdd.git`.
 3. Go to this page: https://console.aws.amazon.com/iam/home?region=us-west-2#security_credential, expand the section "Access Keys (Access Key ID and Secret Access Key)," click "Create New Access Key," and download the key file.
 4. From the repo directory, run `python run.py <AWSAccessKeyId> <AWSSecretKey>`.
 You can use `python run.py --help` for more info.
+5. Wait for the script to complete.
+The script will automatically download the timing data after it has been generated.
+6. Open the IPython notebook `plot.ipynb` inside the repo.
+You will need IPython, plotly and numpy packages installed.
+Running all the cells inside the notebook should regenerate the graphs using your data.

 Let us know if you run into any issues!